valohai/docs/source/tutorials/cloud-storage/private-azure-storage/index.rst

 .. container:: alert alert-warning

-   Data Stores can be either configured on a project-level, or as shared Data Stores across your organization.
+   Data Stores can be either configured on project level, or shared across your organization.

    This guide will show you how to configure a Data Store for a single project, but you can follow the same steps to configure a shared Data Store under your settings.

+   You can also promote a previously created Data Store from a project owned by your organization to a shared store.

 ..